yerco/eventwired/README.md

 # YASGI

-A lightweight, async-first web framework built with modern web development in mind. **This is work in progress** focused first on educational purposes.
+A lightweight, async-first web framework built with modern web development in mind. **This is a work in progress** that primarily serves **educational purposes**.

 🔗 **[Live Demo](https://yasgi-frame.work)**